LisaHackett97/HiddenIrishTravels/TESTING.md

 CSS:
 No errors

-HTML: vALIDATING BY TEXT ONLY ON EACH PAGE.
+HTML: I first validated by text only on each page.
 I cleared up error with stray and unclosed tags. remiang errors relate to jinja templating.
 To validate by uri method
 Warning: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections.
 TO BE REVIEWED Duplicate IDs are the remaining warnings